Overview

 Note: In both cases, you must license the software after deployment.

-To download the desired image, use the following commands:
+To download the desired image, with the container platform running, use the following commands:

 • Full Build (frameworx):